cmiyamura/House-Rocket-Analysis/README.md

 6 | What is the average price of all houses?
 7 | What is the average size of all houses?
 8 | How many houses have 2 bedrooms?
+9 | What is the average price of 2 bedrooms homes?

 ## Data Collection
 The dataset is available on the Kaggle platform [house sales prediction](https://www.kaggle.com/harlfoxem/housesalesprediction).